Home >> Cloud application management services

 CAMP 1.0 was developed in collaboration between seven cloud services providers.
 These are CloudBees, Cloudsoft Corporation, Huawei, Oracle, Rackspace, Red Hat, and Software AG.

-The first version of CAMP was submitted to Organization for the Advancement of Structured Information Standards (OASIS) that year.
-Developers of the version 1.0 intended it to be the OASIS Standard.
+The first version of CAMP was submitted to the Organization for the Advancement of Structured Information Standards (OASIS) that year.
+Developers of version 1.0 planned it to be the OASIS Standard.
 Their goal is to create an API for managing various PaaS applications.
-This API will work regardless of the awareness with the inherent infrastructure.
+This API will work regardless of the awareness of the inherent infrastructure.

 Thus, the cloud application management services boosts accessibility.
 So, users will be able to access PaaS platforms from various providers who have their own API.